jojapoppa/fedoragold-wallet-electron/docs/porting.md

 ## Porting WalletShell for Other Currency

-> Note that this is only valid/possible for `turtle-service` compatible currency (e.g. a TurtleCoin fork).
+> Note that this is only valid/possible for `turtle-service` compatible currency (e.g. a Coin fork).

 You can modify WalletShell to be used for your own `turtle-service` compatible currency with few simple steps (assuming you already grab the source code by cloning our repo):